evgenymng/zellij-compact-bar/README.md

 <div align="center">

-# Zellij Bare Bar
+# Zellij Compact Bar

 A very simple tab bar plugin for [zellij](https://github.com/zellij-org/zellij)

-For more information, see [github.com/tarkah/zellij-bare-bar](https://github.com/tarkah/zellij-bare-bar)
+This is a for of [github.com/tarkah/zellij-bare-bar](https://github.com/tarkah/zellij-bare-bar)

 </div>